jedisct1/libsodium-doc/public-key_cryptography/public-key_signatures.md

 - a secret key, that will be used to append a seal to any number of messages
 - a public key, that anybody can use to verify that the seal appended to a message was actually issued by the creator of the public key.

-Verifiers need to already know and ultimately trust a public key before messages sealed using it can be verified.
+Verifiers need to already know and ultimately trust a public key before messages signed using it can be verified.

 *Warning:* this is different from authenticated encryption.
 Appending a seal does not change the representation of the message itself.